 • Admission requirements are aligned with the Alaska Performance Scholarship program, and a revised student fee structure and the recent construction of a freshman dorm at the Juneau campus has also supported retention.

-The extensive efforts implemented in recent years are expected to help UAS meet its goal of a 68% retention rate by FY20.
+The extensive efforts implemented in recent years are expected to help UAS continue to increase student success.

 |A1: Core Service - STUDENT SUCCESS.
 Culturally and socioeconomically diverse students are provided ready access to educational opportunities and safe environments.|